ysonic2021/Mini-DSO-master/README.md

 ## Further plan
 Since there is a sampling jumping issue in STC8A8K, and it is not so popular that it is hard to find.
 I decided to transfer this project to STM32.
 Meanwhile, I will try to find a simple way to measure negative voltage.
 ## Supprot
-* Thanks to Gekunflex, provide technical support and help.
+* Thanks to Tan(https://gekunflex.com/), provide technical support and help.